 When in any FaceTime Video call, group or one-to-one, users have access to special effects and stickers.
-Users can replace their head with an Animoji or Memoji avatar, and it will use face and head tracking to make it work in real-time.
+Users can replace their head with an Animoji or Memoji avatar, and it will use face and head tracking to display the animations in real-time.

-Stickers available in iMessage are also available in FaceTime and can be placed around the chat window.
-Using the same head-tracking tools, the stickers will remain wherever they are positioned relative to your head.
+iMessage stickers are also available in FaceTime, allowing users to place them around the chat window.
+Using the same face-tracking tools as Animoji, the stickers will remain wherever they are positioned relative to your head.

-These specific effects are limited to devices with Face ID since it uses the infrared sensors to perform head tracking and face mapping.
+These specific effects are limited to devices with Face ID since it uses their infrared sensors to perform head tracking and face mapping.

 Apple uses end-to-end encryption for its consumer-facing communication tools like iMessage and FaceTime.
 This means that every call made or message sent is private, and no one can listen in, not even Apple.

 Calls made with FaceTime audio or video are not recorded and cannot be tapped or intercepted.
 Apple keeps track of who was called for up to 30 days.
-It does not record if the call was answered or any call durations.
+It does not record any call durations or whether the call was answered.

 Apple's encryption for communication services has never been hacked or broken.
 The United States government, and more specifically, the FBI, have challenged Apple on their encryption practices on multiple occasions.
-The U.S. and other countries think that encrypted communications for civilians are not only unnecessary but damaging to police investigations.
+Some segments of the U.S. and other countries' governments have argued that encrypted communications for civilians are unnecessary and damaging to police investigations.

-There have been multiple instances where Apple has been compelled to break its encryption or offer governments a back door, but Apple has not budged.
+There have been multiple instances where law enforcement tried to compel Apple to break its encryption or offer governments a back door, but the company has not budged.

-Apple does not change FaceTime much, but minor updates come as new hardware capabilities are introduced.
-Apple had tested a new feature called "eye contact" since iOS 13, and it's now fully available in iOS 14.
+Apple does not change FaceTime much, but minor updates come with new hardware capabilities.
+Apple had tested a new feature called "eye contact" since iOS 13, and it's fully available in iOS 14.

-The new feature uses algorithms to decide if you are looking at the screen and adjust your eyes in the video to make it appear as if you were looking at the camera directly.
-FaceTime calls can sometimes be off-putting when the person you are calling always seems to be looking away from you, since they want to look at the screen where the caller's face is and not into the camera.
+The feature uses algorithms to decide if you are looking at the screen.
+It then adjusts your eyes in the video to make it appear as if you are looking at the camera directly.
+FaceTime calls can be off-putting to some people when your call partner always seems to be looking away from you, since they want to look at the screen where the caller's face is and not into the camera.

-The algorithm is meant to make calls feel more natural like an in-person conversation, although the effect can feel a bit jarring if you're not used to it.
+The algorithm is meant to make calls feel more like an in-person conversation.
+However, the effect can feel a bit jarring if you're not used to it.
 Eye Contact can be turned off within Settings.

-Apple has faced government regulation on FaceTime video calls in some countries, so it has not always been available everywhere.
-Some Middle-Eastern countries tap and trace calls to combat terrorism, and VoIP calling is banned, especially if they are encrypted.
+Some governments have regulated FaceTime video calls, leaving some countries without access to the service.
+For example, some Middle-Eastern countries tap and trace calls to combat terrorism, and VoIP calling is banned, especially if they are encrypted.

-Apple was able to get FaceTime-enabled in Saudi Arabia and Pakistan after regulations were eased.
+Apple enabled FaceTime in Saudi Arabia and Pakistan after the countries eased regulations.
 The service is still not available in the United Arab Emirates, and there are no signs of the ban lifting soon.